CMS Careers Strategy - September 2022

 - Taken part in activities to enable students to work with Cleeve Meadow School business partners.

-- Made preparation of their curriculum vitae, an application form and attended a mock interview with Waitrose staff
+- Made preparation of their curriculum vitae, an application form and attended a mock interview with a professional organisation

 - Received support and guidance to apply for a place at local further education colleges for SEN and mainstream courses.
 This is achieved by completing an application form attending an assessment and learning interviews techniques